flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 So, with good reasons, Nintendo cut down to **27-bit addresses**.
 This means that up to **128 MB of memory** can be accessed instead.
 32-bit words are still used as pointers but the upper 5 bits are discarded.
 As a result, some parts of the memory map will be mirrored.

 That being said, the memory map layout allows the CPU to access the majority of the components that make up this system.
-This includes `r cite("cpu-guy")`:
+This includes [@cpu-guy]:

 - **64 KB of RAM** (called 'WRAM') for general purpose.
 - The cartridge ROM and RAM (if included).